 UK Parliament Week

-This annual festival engages people from across the UK with the UK Parliament, explores what it means to them and empowers them to get involved.
+Parliament Week takes place every year in November.
+It engages people from across the UK with the work of the UK Parliament, explores what it means to them and empowers them to get involved.

 Get involved online